William Holman: Legacy

 Holman is still a controversial figure, much like Hughes.
 Since he followed Hughes' example in leaving the ALP and heading a conservative government, he became and remains a traitor in the eyes of Labor historians.
-Although Holman protected the state-owned enterprises he had helped create during his ALP days, the Australian labour movement still considers him a "rat."
+Although Holman protected the state-owned enterprises he had helped create during his ALP days, the Australian labour movement still considers him a "rat".

-Family
+Holman Park in the Sydney suburb of Hornsby on the corner of Northcote and Sherbrooke Roads is named after him.

+Personal life

 On 22 January 1901, Holman married journalist and novelist Ada Augusta Kidgell, niece of James Kidgell, a Member of the Queensland Legislative Assembly.
 Their one child, Portia Holman, was born on 20 November 1903.
 After tertiary studies in England and France, she qualified as a doctor at Cambridge University, specialising in psychiatry, and worked in various positions in England.

+In 1934, a portrait of Holman by John Longstaff was awarded the Archibald Prize for portraiture.
+It was later acquired by the Geelong Art Gallery.